-While my own son wasn’t as emaciated as poor young Leonard, he was gaunt and skeletal before he was diagnosed.
-He had been a thin child.
-He had been sick but seeing him teetering in the bathroom after he began to receive insulin sent me into shock.
-His skin was hanging off of his tiny body.
-It had happened so quickly.
+While my own son wasn’t as emaciated as poor young Leonard.
+He was gaunt and skeletal before he was diagnosed.
+My youngest child had always been a thin child.
+He had been sick but seeing him teetering in the bathroom after he began to receive insulin sent me into shock,however.
+His skin was hanging off of his tiny body and it had happened so quickly.

 Thankfully on November 14, 1891 a man was born who would find this miracle elixir.
 He would discover a way for my child, and millions like him, to receive the insulin that they were lacking in their own bodies.
 Dr. Banting gave them their lives back.
 He gave parents back their children.

 Those of us who use insulin, no that it is not a magic pill.
 We understand that it must be respected.
 People living with diabetes quickly learn how the smallest doses of insulin can have life-threatening consequences.
 Despite the risk, the reward is incredible.
 We have our children, our partners, and our friends.
 They thrive, contribute and enrich our lives.